Chtau/BlazorWebWinClient/README.md

 You can try out the [sample Website](https://chtau.github.io/BlazorWeb/)

+This is mostly used to understand and Test the functions of the Blazor Framework.

+* Blazor Markup
+* Access Local Storage
+* Javescript Interop
+* Assembly Reflection

 ## Getting Started

 Import an exsting .NET Assembly File (currently only Tested with Framework Version 4.7).